Getting Started with MSP360 RMM

 On the Hyper-V Manager tab, you can start, turn off or restart your Hyper-V virtual machines.
 If you open the modal window, you will also see detailed information about them.

-On the next tab, PowerShell, you can run or upload any PowerShell scripts.
+On the next tab, PowerShell, you can execute a script from the Script Library, from file or open PowerShell terminal.
 Bear in mind that this option is only available if you have enabled two-factor authentication.
 To do this, go to the Settings tab, General section and enable 2FA.
 Once this is done, you will be able to write, upload and execute PowerShell scripts on the given machine.

 The last tab, Registry Editor, allows you to view and manage registry entries within a user’s machine.